Tigereye504/spellbound/README.md

 ### Tool Enchantments

+<b>Cave-In</b> causes blocks struck by this item's projectiles to break loose and fall to the ground.
+Higher levels increase the size of the affected area.
+Appears on Ranged Weapons and tridents.

 <b>Dullness</b> is a damage enchantment, the opposite of Sharpness.
 Perfect for those who are worried about hurting their pets while mining.
 Appears on any digging tool, incompatible with other damage enchantments.